Icon-Newsletter

 SSS PESO Fund vs MP2 - SSS PESO Fund Requirements for Enrollment

-The SSS has more requirements for members who wish to enroll in the PESO Fund.
-Any SSS member (including employees, self-employed professionals, voluntary members, and OFWs) who meets these conditions can open an account:
+The SSS has quite a few requirements for members who wish to enroll in the PESO Fund.
+Only SSS members (including employees, self-employed professionals, voluntary members, and OFWs) who meet these conditions can open an account:

 • 55 years old and below